arichiardi/fonda/README.md

 If any step triggers an exception, the exception-tap will be called with the RuntimeContext, and then on-exception callback.

-#### Resolver steps
+#### Processor steps

-A resolvers are maps with the following keys:
+Processors are maps with the following keys:

-- **resolver** A function that gets a context map and returns data.
+- **processor** A function that gets a context map and returns data.
 Can be asynchronous.
                If it returns an anomaly, or it triggers an error, the steps execution will be interrupted.
 - **path** A vector that determines where in the context will the resolve result be associated.
 - **name** A descriptive name for the step